hurielreichel/4D-platform-frontend/README.md

 * Pymesh 2.0.3

 Conda may properly install PyMesh, but it's not recomended.
-In https://pymesh.readthedocs.io/en/latest/installation.html you'll find deeper information on how to install PyMesh .
+In [PyMesh Website](https://pymesh.readthedocs.io/en/latest/installation.html) you'll find deeper information on how to install PyMesh .
 The easiest way is probably through docker, as explained below:

 * Have the input file to be converted in the same folder as the mesh-to-uv3.py script and navigate to this folder with cd in you computer's terminal.